Class-7 Dalal Simplified Matter and Its Composition ICSE Chemistry Solutions

 It is observed that volume of water does not change which shows that sugar fills up the intermolecular spaces between water molecules.
 Hence the water level does not change proving that the intermolecular spaces are more in liquids as compared to solids.

-A crystal of iodine is placed in a closed flat bottom flask and heated.
+Question 11.
+A crystal of iodine is placed in a closed flat bottom flask & heated.
 State how you would conclude from the observations seen, that inter particle space is minimum in solids and maximum in gases.

 This shows that particles of solid are closely packed and occupy less space while particles of gases are loosely packed and occupy the complete space available.